jhomra21/cloudflare-workers-solid-tanstack-spa-betterauth-D1-KV/README.md

     -   Example: `ALTER TABLE "user" ADD COLUMN bio TEXT;`

 3.  **Apply the Migration**:
     -   Run the following command in your terminal.
-Wrangler is smart enough to only apply new, unapplied migrations.
+Wrangler is smart enough to only apply new, unapplied migrations
+    - ```bash
-    -   `wrangler d1 migrations apply <YOUR_DB_NAME> --remote`
+        wrangler d1 migrations apply <YOUR_DB_NAME> [--remote or --local] //Choose where to run migrations, development or production DB
+        ```

 ## Environment Variables & Secrets